ulf-rodened/remarkable-basil/content/_index.md

         title: Monitor network and devices
       - content: >-
-          There is lot of resources to look into if you don't know how to build a flow in the Rodened editor.
-A good place to start is our editor that is free to try at <a href="https://demo.rodened.io" target="_blank">https://demo.rodened.io</a>.
+          There is lot of resources to look into if you don't know how to build a flow in the APIVIS editor.
+A good place to start is our editor that is free to try at <a href="https://demo.apivis.io" target="_blank">https://demo.apivis.io</a>.
 The cloud based editor is
           set up in the same way as your own subscription will be.
 On the NODE-RED home page there is a <a href="https://discourse.nodered.org/" target="_blank">Discourse </a>forum which is an excellent place to search for answers and ask questions and also a <a href="https://nodered.org/slack/" target="_blank">Slack</a> forum.
           Example flows (1379) and nodes (2361) can easily be found at <a href="https://flows.nodered.org/" target="_blank">the flows menu on
           nodered.org</a> <a
           href="https://stackoverflow.com/questions/tagged/node-red"
           target="_blank">Stack Overflow</a> could also be a source for information if you have a more specific question.

           We are also glad to help you.
-Use the[ contact form](https://www.rodened.com/contact/) and we will answer as soon as possible.
+Use the[ contact form](https://www.apivis.com/contact/) and we will answer as soon as possible.
         image: /images/people-looking-at-laptop-computer-1595391.jpg
         title: Support